FCW: Why You Want Forward Collision Warning in Your Car

 Forward-collision warning systems (FCW) are an innovative safety technology in cars that can help reduce the risk of rear-end collisions.
 Available with many new car models, FCW systems are a popular feature in helping to reduce the number and frequency of these accidents.

-What Is FCW?
+What is FCW?

 In newer vehicles, forward-collision warning systems can be paired with automatic emergency braking systems.

-You’ll want to read your vehicle’s owner’s manual to understand what type of safety mechanisms are built into your vehicle.
+You’ll want to read your vehicle’s owner’s manual to understand what types of safety mechanisms are built into your vehicle.
 No matter what kind of safety technology you have in your vehicle, you are ultimately responsible for your own driving.

 Vehicle technology is a great way to improve driver safety, but it’s not foolproof.
 It’s still crucial to pay close attention to what’s happening inside and outside your car at all times to keep yourself and others safe.
 As a driver, consider a few basic principles to follow, including:

-• Follow the 3-second rule.
-To maintain a safe distance between you and the vehicle in front of you, the rule of thumb is: be able to count a full three seconds or more from when the car ahead of you passes an object to when your car passes the same object.
+- Follow the 3-second rule.
+To maintain a safe distance between you and the vehicle in front of you, the rule of thumb is: Be able to count a full three seconds or more from when the car ahead of you passes an object to when your car passes the same object.
 For larger vehicles, more time needs to be added as heavier vehicles take longer to stop.

-• Never drive under the influence.
+- Never drive under the influence.
 Nearly one-third of all vehicle fatalities involve drunk driving.3 Never drive under the influence of alcohol or other substances that could impair your ability to drive safely.
 It’s never worth the risk.

 It’s a good idea to discuss your car insurance policy with your insurance carrier to ensure that you have the coverage you need in the event of a crash.
 You may also benefit from an umbrella insurance policy, which can provide you the extra liability protection you may need in case the damages from an accident are beyond the limits of your primary policy.